 An EAMS is used to facilitate the management of an organization’s EA.
 It adds uniformity and structure, whereas many organizations had previously taken an ad-hoc approach.

-And these tools are becoming increasingly important.
+And enterprise architecture tools are becoming increasingly important.

 Thanks to the rate of digital transformation and the increasing abundance of data organizations have to manage, organizations need more mature, formal approaches to enterprise architecture.